 It is a huge undertaking to raise the sleeping masses, in freeing minds to go beyond all the baggage of ‘collective conditioning and suffering’ – reactive patterns, mental labels and compulsive thinking (preoccupation with the past and future).
 My whole effort is to demystify spirituality/enlightenment by helping others to awaken back to their radiant, formless nature as spacious awareness, the only true source and witness of all All-that-is (creation).

 There is just the eternal One Life underlining all form manifestation, right Here, right Now.
 This ever-present Life is spontaneously playing and living us, as this polarized universe.
-When we are no-one, then we are One (not two).
-Only emptiness (creative potential) is paradoxically ‘everything’.
+When we are no-one, then we are One (everyone, everything and everywhere).
+Only emptiness (creative potential) can be paradoxically ‘everything’.
 This is the nameless, formless face we had before we were born, our original face.

 To understand what authentic spirituality/enlightenment is, we must first be fully open and humbly understand what it is not and the pitfalls surrounding this path; due to a large amount of misinformation being pedaled out into the mainstream on this subject.

 I would like to clarify that all practices, tools, books, crystals, spiritual discipline and techniques, are not classified as bad or negative (if we see them as symbols).
 However, people do not need to cling or over commit to the excess emphasis on these forms, as ‘permission slips’ in order to get in touch with their greater, non-physical Self (as pure, formless consciousness).
 These ritualistic practices, sacred objects, processes and belief systems act as for the most part as placebos and do not have any independent, intrinsic power (in and of themselves) to make us more happy, at peace or enlightened.
 The external ‘object’ that we perceive has no inherent quality; the quality is projected on the object by our own inner expectations/conditions.